mingwpy/mingwpy.github.io/blas_lapack.rst

        lawsuits, including attorney's fees, that arise or result from Your modifications, derivative works or Your distribution of Your Product.

-Clause iv above requires us to somehow get our users to agree to extra license terms.
-This is presumably not practical using an automated installation method like pip / pypi.
-Clause v makes us, the developers responsible for legal cost that could be very large.
+Clause iv does allow us numpyers (as we use the BSD license) to distribute wheels without asking the users to submit to extra licensing terms.
+Unfortunately clause v makes us, the developers, responsible for legal cost that could be very large.

 See discussions about `MKL on numpy mailing list
 <http://numpy-discussion.10968.n7.nabble.com/Windows-wheels-using-MKL-td37097.html>`_
 and `MKL on Julia issues <https://github.com/JuliaLang/julia/issues/4272>`_.